ChemAxon/marvinjs-docker-example/official_image/README.md

 We will set up the environment with license server URL, and your credential.
-For this obtain your credential from https://accounts.chemaxon.com/license-server If you can not see your credentials there, please contact your salse representative.
+For this obtain your credential from https://accounts.chemaxon.com/license-server If you can not see your credentials there, please contact your sales representative.

 Before you run the following example, please edit the `mjs-with-official-license-server.yml` file and set `CHEMAXON_LICENSE_SERVER_KEY` environment variable to your credential